 As a public body, any product that is published within the public domain must comply with the accessibility legislation.
-Please ensure that where the end product is to be published, reference is made to the following requirement which can be found here.
+Please ensure that where the end product is to be published, reference is made to this requirement, which can be found on GOV.UK.